 There are three major frames of reference defined in the Vuforia Engine:

-- Camera/Device: origin on the physical device (or more precisely the camera position on the device).
+- Camera/Device: Origin on the physical device (or more precisely the camera position on the device).
 Camera/Device pose are reported in the World CS.
-Its CS is right-handed and Y-up.

 Set the World Center Mode in Unity